Past Faculty Fellows

 Joy: The Power of Intellectual Joy for the Future of Women at Work

-Melissa Shew, PhD, is Visiting Associate Professor of Philosophy and the Senior Faculty Fellow (Assistant Director) of the Center for Teaching and Learning at Marquette.
+Dr. Melissa Shew is Associate Director of Teaching Excellence in the Center for Teaching and Learning at Marquette as well as the Faculty Executive Director of MU's EMBA program.
 She teaches a wide range of classes in Philosophy, Honors, and Business and has a wide range of scholarly interests, from ancient Greek philosophy to our contemporary world.
 Recently, she edited and published Philosophy for Girls (OUP 2020) and is working on a related digital scholarship project, called The Persephone Project.
 She also recently gave a TEDx Talk, "Women and Intellectual Empowerment” (June 2021), to articulate ways that we can amplify, advocate for, and adore younger women and nonbinary people--and why it’s worth doing so.
 Another book project, On the Vocation of the Educator in This Moment, is coming out in November 2021 in association with MU Press.
 It features 24 chapters, most of which are written by women across campus from different departments.
 The book is a response to three crises of our time: the pandemic, racial injustice, and challenges in higher education.
 Shew also serves in a variety of ways at Marquette, from the Participating Faculty Task Force to the CfAH, Honors, and the Ignatian Year.
 She most loves building new projects with others.
 We are excited for Dr. Shew to continue her role of a Fall 2021 Faculty Fellow in the Spring 2022 Semester.

 Return to the top of this page by clicking HERE.